Product Resources & Support

 Why isn't SPIKE Prime available for Windows 7?

-Microsoft implemented Windows 7 “end of life” in January 2020, meaning that it has discontinued all support, including paid support; and all updates, including security updates.
-LEGO Education has therefore decided to focus on Windows 10.
+Microsoft implemented Windows 7 “end of life” in January 2020.
+This means that it has discontinued all support, including paid support; and all updates, including security updates.
+Therefore, LEGO Education has decided to focus on Windows 10.

 Why is there no USB support for the Chromebook version of the SPIKE App?

 SPIKE Prime has been brought to Chromebooks as a “Ported Android App,” which Google recommends as the most sustainable.
 Currently, Ported Android Apps don't support USB connectivity.

 Which version of Python is used in the SPIKE App?

 The Python editor in the app uses MicroPython, which is an efficient and commonly used version of the Python language that's optimized to run on microcontrollers or small computers.
 The majority of Python's language features are found in MicroPython.
 However, MicroPython doesn't contain the entire Python library by default.